Project-YXKJ/SilverStarSCS.Docs/source/function/soft_start.rst

-.. _soft_start:

 Soft start
 ==========

-When beginning a new seam, within the number of soft start stitches :option:`O01`, speed is determined by the pedal and limited to the soft start speed :option:`S08`.
+**Function:**

+- At the beginning of a new seam
+- Speed pedal controlled and limited to :option:`S08`
+- Lower speed, compared to parallel start backtack speed
+- Suspension with pedal in position 0
+- Stitch counting can be set using :option:`O01`
+- Interruption by full heelback (position -2)

 Quick reference
 ---------------